 Bring an appetite for adventure when you visit South Africa.
 This country offers cage diving with great white sharks, the world-famous sardine run, and, oh yeah, the chance to dive in two different oceans.
 Learn more about the diverse scuba diving options in South Africa.

 The waters surrounding the United Kingdom have something to offer divers of all interests and experience levels.
 Scapa Flow is considered one of the best wreck diving destinations on earth, and temperate Pembrokeshire is home to jellyfish, sunfish, dolphins and the occasional shark.

 If sharks are your (every)thing, head straight to Cornwall for the chance to dive with basking sharks.
 The world’s second-largest shark is lesser known, but equally impressive.

 Much has been written about the incredible diving in the Antarctic, but the Arctic is spectacular in its own right, and it’s slightly easier to visit.
 Brave the “ice cream headache” upon entering the water, and you’ll be rewarded with astonishing underwater ice formations and 40 m/130 ft+ visibility in addition to humpbacks, belugas, fin whales and dolphins.
 Some visitors may be lucky enough to encounter a bowhead whale or orca.

 Many of the destinations above can be explored while wearing a 7-8mm or double-layer wetsuit.
 Some divers, however, may enjoy greater warmth and comfort in a dry suit.
-Visit a PADI® Dive Center to complete the PADI Dry Suit Diver Specialty course prior to travel.
+Visit a PADI® Dive Center or check out availability for courses in your area on PADI Adventures to complete the PADI Dry Suit Diver Specialty course prior to travel.